What Sask Parks Offers

 Term length for all summer positions is May through August.

-• Most student positions require some evening, weekend, and stat day work (these shifts come with additional premium pay).
+• Most positions require some evening, weekend, and stat day work.
+All these shifts come with premium pay.

 • Some positions may be available from July to August for high school students.